benliu723/zustand-with-selectors/README.md

 # zustand-with-selectors

-Zustand recommends that manually apply render optimizations by using selectors, however, using selector by zustand is not quite smoothly when you want to use multiple state variables, such like,
+Zustand recommends that manually apply render optimizations by using selectors, however, using selector by zustand is not quite smoothly when you want to use multiple state variables, .e.g,

 ```
 const bears = useStore((state) => state.bears)